 Were you struck by a drunk driver?
 Did someone slam into your vehicle and flee…

 On September 16, 2014, the Three Feet for Safety Act became the law in California.
 Under California Veh.
 Code § 21760, car drivers must provide bicyclists with three feet of space when passing.
 Violators will be fined $35 if they drive too close to a bicyclist; a $220 fine will be imposed if a cyclist is injured when a driver is violating the 3-foot buffer.
 However, that is not the real deterrent.
 For years, insurance companies were able to limit bicyclists claims due to the requirement that drivers only provide an undefined “safe” distance when passing a bike on the road.
 Now that the “safe” distance is defined as three feet, lawyers for bicyclists should seek negligence per se instructions finding that accidents caused by drivers passing bikes within three feet should be liable.
 This is a significant change in California law.
 In 2012, 150 bicyclists died after collisions with automobiles in California alone.
 In Los Angeles County, nearly 5,000 people were killed or injured the same year after collisions with cars.
 Hopefully, the Three Feet for Safety Act drops those numbers, even though the insurance companies are going to keep fighting bicyclists’ claims.
-If you need a bicycle lawyer in Los Angeles, call Kristensen Weisberg, LLP at 310-507-7924 or email email@example.com.
-David Weisberg and John Kristensen have both tried cases on behalf of bicyclists maimed by vehicles.
+If you need a bicycle lawyer in Los Angeles, call Kristensen, LLP at 310-507-7924 or email email@example.com.
+John Kristensen has tried cases on behalf of bicyclists maimed by vehicles.
 Here is the text of the Three Feet for Safety Act:

 21760. (a) This section shall be known and may be cited as the Three Feet for Safety Act.